leroneb/headfirstpython/README.md

-# headfirstpython
+# headfirstpython Edition 2
-Learning Python one exercise at a time.
+# Learning Python one exercise at a time.